TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 This artifact is hosted on Zenodo: https://doi.org/10.5281/zenodo.7874514.

 The first part of this readme describes how to use the artifact to reproduce results presented in the paper.
-The latter part presents the tools, their installation and their usage outside the scope of this artifact.
-The final part of this readme briefly describes the discussed benchmarks and documents their automatic evaluation outside of the Docker environment.
+The latter part presents the tools, their installation and their usage, the benchmarks and their evaluation outside the scope of this artifact.

 ---